Zamiell/typescript-faq/README.md

 ## How can I use the `Option<T>` pattern from Rust in TypeScript?

-In [Rust](https://www.rust-lang.org/) and some other languages, it is idiomatic to work with an [`Option`](https://doc.rust-lang.org/std/option/) type, which forces the consumer of the type to check if the value is `None`. (`None` is the same concept as `null` from other languages.)
+In [Rust](https://www.rust-lang.org/), it is idiomatic to work with an [`Option<T>`](https://doc.rust-lang.org/std/option/) type, which forces the consumer of the type to check if the value is `None`. (`None` is the same concept as `null` from other languages.)
 This is an extremely useful pattern because historically, it was common to forget to handle the `null` case, which would cause bugs and crashes.

 However, this pattern is **not** idiomatic in TypeScript, because TypeScript is actually a bit more powerful than Rust in that it has direct union types.
 Meaning that if you wanted to make a function return both a number and a string in Rust, you would have to make an `enum` containing those two values.
 But in TypeScript, we can directly return `number | string` without making any other abstractions.
 Nice!

-This is why it is idiomatic in TypeScript to have a function return `Foo | undefined` rather than `Option<Foo>`.
+This is why it is idiomatic in TypeScript to have a function return `T | undefined` rather than `Option<T>`.
 This pairs well with the unique ability of the TypeScript compiler to [type-narrow](https://www.typescriptlang.org/docs/handbook/2/narrowing.html):

 ```ts
 function work() {